bradhowes/SoundFonts/README.md

 ## Favorites

-Double-tapping on the info bar switches between the fonts view and the the "favorites".
+Double-tapping on the info bar switches between the fonts view and the "favorites".
 This view shows all of the presets that have been
 "faved" or "starred".
 Pressing on a favorite will make its associated preset active.
 You can also reorder them by long-touching one and moving it to a new location among the others.
 There are various parameters one can adjust for a favorite that remain independent of the original preset it derived from.
 These include: